 Xiomi has really nailed the 4P’s of marketing, the first marketing lesson we learn in B-School.
 In fact, they have gone way ahead of basic 4Ps.

 2. The products are made according to consumer needs.
-Keeping performance, battery life and other features in mind to ensure they don’t have anything missing.
-I recently observed Xiaomi was doing a survey even on Twitter to find out what are the priority features for budget phone buyers.
+Keeping performance, battery life, and other features in mind ensures they don’t have anything missing.
+I recently observed Xiaomi surveying Twitter to determine the priority features for budget phone buyers.

-4. Xiaomi is the first one to leverage the online model of sales partnering with Flipkart and Amazon.
+4. Xiaomi is the first to leverage the online sales model, partnering with Flipkart and Amazon.
 They even use their own website that gets more than 100 million monthly visitors to increase sales.
-The flash sales model was revolutionary it creates a scarcity of the product and make people more curious and wanting.
+The flash sales model was revolutionary.
+It creates a scarcity of the product and makes people more curious and wanting.

-5. Lastly, the Retail expansion is another major milestone in the Xiaomi’s success and is going to reach new summits.
+5. Lastly, the Retail expansion is another major milestone in Xiaomi’s success and will reach new summits.